-Q: Why is Dental Assisting Lab a prerequisite?
+Q: Why is Medical Skills Prep Lab a prerequisite?

 A: Medical skill prep lab will provide students with information regarding healthcare expectations (health physical requirements to include drug/alcohol testing, criminal background checks, healthcare professions, customer service requirements, and critical thinking and skills).

 A: Infection Control Course, HIPPA and Corporate Compliance training, and CPR Health Care Provider Level.

 Q: Why is time and attendance important to this program?

 A: Within healthcare the patients rely on the caregivers to provide good quality care.
 Therefore, in order to meet the needs of the population that we serve, punctuality is essential.
 The program is designed to build these skills.